codyngpriest/alx-higher_level_programming/0x02-python-import_modules/README.md

 6. Build my own calculator!
 This is a program that imports all functions from the file calculator_1.py and handles basic operations.

+7. Easy print
+This is a program that prints #pythoniscool, followed by a new line, in the standard output.